KylerBesher/commander_league/site/content/rules/_index.md

             body: >-
               Your rank is determined by the total points you accumulate from battles during the month.
 The higher your points, the higher your position on the leaderboard.

   - name: 'Membership and Registration'
     sub_sections:
       - name: 'Joining the Guild'
         points:
           - header: 'Steps to Register'
             body: 'Venture forth by filling out our online registration form, indicating your deck theme, and remitting the membership fee.'
+          - header: 'Guild dues'
+            body: 'Joining the guild requires a membership fee of $15 per month for the league.'
           - header: 'Membership Duration'
             body: 'Membership in [Guild Name] lasts the entire season, ensuring a saga of uninterrupted duels and continuous chances to ascend the leaderboards.'

-          - header: 'Privileges of Registration'
+      - name: 'Privileges of Membership'
-            body: 'Enlisted members enjoy exclusivity to league tournaments, a quest for the championship title, and tantalizing rewards.'
+        points:
+          - header: 'Earning Points'
+            body:
+          - header: 'Sleeve Discount'
+            body:

   - name: 'Deck Construction'
     sub_sections:
       - name: 'Competitive EDH (cEDH)'